Neurotech-Hub/Juxta5-nRF/applications/juxta-ble/README.md

 4. **No devices found during scan**:
    - Ensure other BLE devices are nearby and discoverable
    - Check RSSI values (should be negative)
-   - Verify scanning configuration in `prj.conf`
+   - Verify observer configuration in `prj.conf`

 5. **Build errors**:
    - Ensure nRF Connect SDK is properly set up